pxkdxo/dotfiles/README.md

 ## Author

-[**Patrick DeYoreo**](https://github.com/patrickdeyoreo) is a software engineering student at Holberton School with a history in devops and system administration.
+[**Patrick DeYoreo**](https://github.com/patrickdeyoreo) is a software engineering student at Holberton with a history in devops and system administration.

 - [Twitter](https://twitter.com/deyoreopatrick)
 - [LinkedIn](https://linkedin.com/in/patrickdeyoreo)